Alcoholics Anonymous Meetings

 Housing Education and Research Center Construction Management Program at Michigan State University, to whom I am eternally grateful, measured it

 with his oscilloscope and it is 60 cycles, so they can swap power from one side to the other.)
 If you get a plug converter, you can plug in your laptop and the battery charger on newer laptops usually can handle the voltage.
 Check the input voltage as written on the charger itself: newer ones claim 100-240 volts and thus, have no switches.
+Older ones may have switches to select 120 or 240.
 Travel hairdryers frequently have switches to allow them to run on 240 volts.
 Forget to flip the switch and you could dry more than your hair.
-If you need converters or adapters, check here.

 Back to the list